-the arrangement had conveyed a right to use the asset.
-An arrangement conveyed the right to use the asset if the purchaser had the ability or right to operate the asset while obtaining or controlling more than an the purchaser had the ability or right to control physical access to the asset while obtaining or controlling insignificant amount of the output, and the price per unit was neither fixed per unit of output nor equal r) Leases (continued)
+- fulfilment of the arrangement was dependent on the use of a specific asset or assets; and - the arrangement had conveyed a right to use the asset.
+An arrangement conveyed the right to use the asset if one of the following was met: - the purchaser had the ability or right to operate the asset while obtaining or controlling more than an insignificant amount of the output - the purchaser had the ability or right to control physical access to the asset while obtaining or controlling more than an insignificant amount of the output; or - facts and circumstances indicated that it was remote that other parties would take more than an insignificant amount of the output, and the price per unit was neither fixed per unit of output nor equal to the current market price per unit of output.